 19. What is a conversion rate?

-here to know how can we improve the conversion rate.
+A conversion rate basically is the percentage of your audience that completes the desired action out of your total audience.
 For us, it would be the percentage of people who made a purchase out of the total number of people who landed on our website page.
-Click
+Click here to know how can we improve the conversion rate.

 20. Why is a good website flow important?